funbringer/norsu/README.md

 # install to all builds
 norsu pgxs

-# install to master (rules and options are passed to make)
+# install to everything but master (rules and options are passed to make)
 norsu pgxs ^master -- clean install -j5

 # run regression tests against 9.6.9